 FORCETHEDOOR.
 If you’re in the fire service, own a cell phone or computer and don’t pay regular attention to Andrew Brassard’s “forcethedoor” posts on Instagram, you’re not taking life seriously (or you’re taking it too seriously– I don’t know).
 Andrew’s over 3,000 posts read like a post-Doctoral photographic dissertation on fire service anthropology– Dr. Brassard.
 It is so cool; but, words don’t do it justice.
 Take a look.

 A WELL-KEPT FIRE SERVICE SECRET.
-The significance of forcethedoor here, is one of his recent photos of an Indianapolis Firefighter wielding an unusual handtool.
-A sledge hammer-like tool with a wide adze (instead of a maul’s customary cutting blade, or a typical sledge hammer’s…spare sledge hammer).
+The significance of forcethedoor here, is one of his recent photos of an Indianapolis fire officer, Nick Childers, wielding an unusual handtool– a sledge hammer-like tool with a wide adze (instead of a maul’s customary cutting blade, or a typical sledge hammer’s what…spare sledge hammer?).
 Not surprisingly several people responded with the popular “What’s that tool?” or “I’ve got to have one of those.”
-As best I can tell, I had the same reaction when I first saw Blackhawk Tactical’s “Dynamic Breaching Sledge,” the tool the IFD guy appears to be carrying, but with a replacement solid fiberglass handle.
-I don’t think I’m alone in having at least 8 to 10 “favorite” tools.
-Be that as it may– this is one of mine.
+I had exactly the same reaction.

 The first version I saw was distributed by Council Tools, a mass marketer of basic fire service axes, sledge hammers, Halligan-type bars and other hand tools.
 This version had a 36″ polyethylene over fiberglass handle with an exaggeratedly wide, thick, and long adze extending from a 10 pound sledge hammer face.
 The long adze threw off the balance of the tool.
 It was awkward to use.